Martin Guerre (musical): London (1996–1998)

 Six years in the making, Mackintosh's $6 million West End production, directed by Declan Donnellan and choreographed by Bob Avian, with lyrics by Edward Hardy, opened on July 10, 1996 at the Prince Edward Theatre.
-It was a spectacular production, but not only were the reviews mixed, there were also some major concerns expressed by the public and the creative team alike.
-In the early weeks, the creative team worked hard and quickly to clarify the narrative, rearrange some of the material, and remove one pretty, but nonessential song.
+In the early weeks, the creative team continued to clarify the narrative, rearrange material, and remove one nonessential song.

-The mostly brutal reviews prompted the producer to examine carefully all the problems and take dramatic action to fix them.
-While the cast continued to perform the show, the creative team – now augmented by additional lyricist Clark – virtually rewrote it, adding new scenes and songs, shortening the overly long beginning, providing a happier ending, and shifting the focus to Bertrande.
+While the cast continued to perform the show, the creative team – now augmented by additional lyricist Clark – rewrote large portions of the book, adding new scenes and songs, shortening the beginning, providing a happier ending, and shifting the focus to Bertrande.
 In order to make more radical changes, the show closed from October 28–31, 1996, and the production was completely revised.
 This revised version opened after a week of previews on November 11, 1996.
 The critical response was significantly improved, and the revised show went on to win the 1997 Laurence Olivier Award for Best Musical and Best Choreography.

-In June 1997 some further changes were made to the production to coincide with the cast change.
+In June 1997, further changes were made to the production to coincide with the cast change.
 The production closed on February 28, 1998 after 675 performances.

 UK tour (1999)

 The West Yorkshire Playhouse in Leeds was the new home for a completely rewritten version of Martin Guerre.
-The Artistic Director Jude Kelly invited the writers Alain Boublil and Claude-Michel Schonberg to rework their musical there, and in a co-production between the West Yorkshire Playhouse and Cameron Mackintosh, Martin Guerre opened on December 8, 1998.
+Artistic Director Jude Kelly invited the writers Alain Boublil and Claude-Michel Schonberg to rework their musical there, and in a co-production between the West Yorkshire Playhouse and Cameron Mackintosh, Martin Guerre opened on December 8, 1998.
 The libretto was rewritten extensively, a number of new songs were added, and many of the original tunes were retitled, repositioned, and/or were given new lyrics.
-The physical production was trimmed considerably to make it more intimate and less blockbuster.
+The physical production was trimmed considerably to make it more intimate.
 In addition, the logo was changed from the original red to a black background.

 It then embarked on a national tour which ended in Bristol on August 7, 1999 after 227 performances.
 The tour also played Newcastle, Glasgow, Aberdeen, Norwich, Edinburgh, Manchester, Birmingham, Llandudno, Nottingham and Plymouth.